Henryrjh/UA-SISM/README.md

 |PCV          |  1.918    |  17.31 |
 |Ours         |**1.739**  |**14.71**|

-# Comparsion with other methods
+# Comparsion on US3D dataset
 The best score for each metric is marked in **bold**.
 |Method       |  EPE(Px)  |  D1(%) |
 |-------------|-----------|--------|